13 Ways to Improve your Marketing Career

 Titles: Director of Marketing, Director of Marketing Operations, Product Marketing Director, Social Media Director, Digital Marketing Director

 Directors typically report to VPs, and often manage entire divisions or teams.
-They are responsible for the day-to-day operations.
+They are responsible for the day-to-day operations including project management.

 Mid-Senior Team (Manager or Senior Manger)